MascaraChico/app-test/README.md

 # app-test
 Just Make it for Fun!
 # Try for the Snapshot feature.
 still working on it!
-Giv it a go.
+Give it a go.